Policies for sustainable production and consumption

-The M.A. in Food Studies is a cross-disciplinary program that aims to provide knowledge and skills on the current situation and developments surrounding sustainable food production and consumption, and on how we affect the Earth’s resources with our food choices.
-It has inherent international dimensions but focuses on how the associated policy and regulatory frameworks are framed and implemented at regional, national and sub-national levels by the public and non-profit sectors as well as by the food industry.
+The M.A. in Food Studies is a cross-disciplinary program exploring the current situation and developments surrounding sustainable food production and consumption, and investigating how we affect the Earth’s resources with our food choices.
+It focuses on how policies and frameworks are formed and implemented at regional, national and sub-national levels by the public sector, not-for-profit organizations and the food industry.

 - The interdependence of nations and the ways in which governments, the business industry and civil society are dealing with these issues through policies, programs and regulatory frameworks